Matt Wile: 2011 season

 Recruited principally as a placekicker, Wile was slated to handle kickoffs for the 2011 Michigan Wolverines football team.
 However, the team's regular punter, Will Hagerup, was given a four-game suspension for violation of team rules before the season started.
 As a result, Wile was given dual responsibility for kickoffs and punting as a true freshman.
 On picking up the additional duty, Wile said, "I hadn't really been practicing punting.
 When I got here, they asked me to start practicing."

 When Michigan faced San Diego State in September 2011, Wile's father (who had been San Diego State's team doctor since 1986) told reporters that "blood is thicker than water," and he would therefore be rooting for his son and the Wolverines in the game.
 Wile averaged 49 yards on four punts against San Diego State.

 During the 2011 season, Wile has handled all 79 kickoffs for the Wolverines, totaling 5,054 yards and an average of 64.0 yards per kickoff.
 He also handled 17 punts for 707 yards with an average of 41.6 yards and a long punt of 58 yards.
 He also made four solo tackles in the 2011 season.
-For the season, he earned 2011 Big Ten All-Freshman team recognition from both ESPN.com and BTN.com.
+For the season, he earned 2011 Big Ten Conference All-Freshman team recognition from both ESPN.com and BTN.com.